eladmaimoni/obsidian_notes/Soft Skills/Procreate.md

 ### What is Important to me
 - Good listening culture (not just in job interviews) you hire people to hear them out.
-- Making significant contributions without being blocked by politics, improper infrastructure,
+- Making significant contributions without being blocked by politics, improper infrastructure, ego.
 - Some level of freedom to bring in my own ideas.
 -
 # Questions: